Aliveness and How We Frame ‘Health’

 A Reminder to Go Gently

-This lesson introduces topics that can take us to vulnerable places, perhaps more so than previous lessons.
+These explorations can take us to vulnerable places.
 Please, go gently.
 There’s no level of acceptance, comfort, or understanding you ‘should’ be at with any of this.
 That’s white supremacy’s comparison and point scoring habits tripping us up.

 The most important thing for learning and healing is that you feel safe enough, connected enough, to explore your beliefs and be with your feelings.
 This means being able to engage, and this means pacing yourself.
 Don’t worry about doing everything that’s suggested, amount doesn’t matter.
 Skip areas that feel not just challenging, but unsafe.
 It’s more important that you can be present with whatever you do, even for a short time and even for a tiny amount.